 If air or fluid is trapped inside the animal’s chest cavity, a tube may be inserted through an incision in the chest to drain the air or fluid.
 Surgery may be recommended either immediately or after several days if the animal does not improve.

 Bite wounds over the chest must be cleaned and drained.
-The puncture holes seen on the skin from the bite are only a small portion of the significant damage that may have occurred to the muscles and tissues underneath the skin.
-Surgery may be required if the wound is penetrating or if there is significant bruising or swelling.
+The puncture holes seen in the skin may be only part of the damage.
+Underlying muscles and tissue may also be injured, and surgery may be required if the wound is penetrating or if there is a large amount of bruising or swelling.

-Heart rhythm abnormalities, particularly fast heart rhythms, are often seen after trauma.
+Heart rhythm abnormalities, particularly fast heart rhythms, are common after trauma.
 A sedative may be used to relieve anxiety and slow the animal’s heart rate.
 The animal should be treated aggressively for shock, and an electrocardiogram should be done to look for primary heart rhythm problems.

-The extent and severity of abdominal injuries are not always obvious immediately.
+The extent and severity of abdominal injuries may not be immediately obvious.
 If the abdominal wall is torn open, the injury is clearly serious.
-Bruising, road burns, cuts, scrapes, swelling, a change in the shape of the abdomen, or pain may indicate internal injuries.
+Less clear are bruising, road burns, cuts, scrapes, swelling, a change in the shape of the abdomen, or pain that may indicate internal injuries.
 If your pet appears to have abdominal pain and is in shock, internal bleeding may be present.
 The spleen, liver, or kidneys may be injured.
 All abdominal organs have blood vessels that can be injured by blunt trauma.

 It may take several hours for specific signs of an injury to an abdominal organ to appear.
 Your veterinarian will watch closely for sharp abdominal pain.
-Abdominal x-rays or ultrasonography may show the location of injury.
-If fluid is present in the abdomen, a needle may be inserted into various locations to remove it.
-The fluid is then examined for any evidence of infection, rupture of an organ, cancer, or other problems.
+Imaging of the abdomen, using x-rays or ultrasonography, may show the location of injury.
+If fluid is present in the abdomen, a needle may be inserted to remove it.
+The fluid is then examined for evidence of infection, rupture of an organ, cancer, or other problems.

-Sometimes, a catheter is placed through an incision in the animal’s abdomen, and warm saline solution is flowed into the abdomen.
-The fluid is left in the abdomen for several minutes and then drained.
+Sometimes, a catheter is placed through an incision in the animal’s abdomen, warm saline solution is pumped into the abdomen, left for several minutes, and then drained.
 This process is called peritoneal lavage.
 If the fluid is clear, significant internal abdominal bleeding is unlikely.
-Some blood in the fluid indicates mild bleeding.
-More blood in the fluid indicates significant abdominal bleeding that warrants careful monitoring and may require surgery.
-However, bleeding may be present even if the peritoneal lavage shows little or no blood in the fluid.
+Any amount of blood in the fluid indicates bleeding which may be mild to severe.
+Severe abdominal bleeding warrants careful monitoring and may require surgery.
+However, bleeding can be present even if the peritoneal lavage shows little or no blood in the fluid.
 Pelvic fractures in particular may cause complications, including bleeding, that often are not found by peritoneal lavage.

-If internal bleeding or other serious internal problem is found, emergency surgery may be needed.
+If internal bleeding or other serious internal problem is found, emergency surgery may be necessary.

 Cardiac arrest occurs when there is no heartbeat and breathing stops.
-The purpose of cardiopulmonary-cerebral resuscitation (CPCR) is to replace the work that the lungs and heart are not performing on their own.
-The success of CPCR efforts depends on the underlying cause of the cardiac arrest as well as on the speed and effectiveness of the treatment.
-The initial steps of CPCR are meant to get the needed oxygen and blood to the animal’s tissues.
-CPCR progresses with advanced life support measures.
-Heart rhythms are monitored, drugs are administered, and the heart is defibrillated when necessary.
+The purpose of cardiopulmonary resuscitation (CPR) is to replace the work that the heart and lungs are no longer performing on their own.
+The success of CPR efforts depends on the cause of the cardiac arrest as well as on the speed and effectiveness of the treatment.
+The initial steps of CPR are meant to get the needed oxygen, carried by the blood, to the animal’s tissues, especially, the brain.
+CPR progresses from this basic support to more advanced life support measures that may involve monitoring of heart rhythms, administration of drugs, and defibrillation of the heart.

-Defibrillation is a process of shocking the heart in a specific way to restore a coordinated heart beat and a pulse.
+Defibrillation is a specific way of shocking the heart to restore a coordinated heart beat and a pulse.
 Often, immediate defibrillation offers the best chance of recovery after cardiac arrest.
 Defibrillation is considered the best treatment for one of the most common arrest arrhythmias, ventricular fibrillation.
-Other heart rhythm problems are generally thought not to be made any worse by the procedure.
+Other heart rhythm problems may not be helped but are thought to not be made any worse by the procedure.

-Mouth-to-nose resuscitation is the first step of CPCR.
-This continues until the veterinary staff can insert a tube to deliver oxygen and help the animal breathe with mechanical ventilation.
-Chest compressions are used to promote circulation when no pulse is present.
+If a pet is not breathing and does not have a heart beat, chest compressions are used to promote circulation (getting oxygen and nutrients to the body).
+Mouth-to-nose resuscitation is also part of CPR.
+CPR should continue until reaching veterinary help.
+At the veterinary clinic this continues until the veterinary staff can insert a tube into the airway to deliver oxygen and help the animal breathe with mechanical ventilation.
 The animal is positioned on its back or its side (depending on size) and supported as needed while compressions are performed over the area of the heart.
 The goal is to improve the return of the blood to the heart between beats.

 Constant monitoring is important during basic life support procedures.
 If circulation continues to fail, additional procedures or drugs may be necessary.

-In advanced life support, heart rhythms are monitored by electrocardiogram, and drugs or defibrillation may be used.
-The purpose is to reestablish the heartbeat.
+In advanced life support, heart rhythms are monitored by ECG, and drugs or defibrillation may be used to reestablish the heartbeat.

 Fluids are administered, usually intravenously (IV), to promote circulation.
 Sometimes, blood products are also given.

-If basic life support has not been successful, meaning that the animal does not begin to breathe on its own or have a normal heartbeat after 5 to 10 minutes, open-chest cardiopulmonary resuscitation (CPR, see Emergency Care for Dogs and Cats : Open-chest Cardiopulmonary Resuscitation (Emergency Thoracotomy)) may be started.
+If basic life support has not been successful, meaning that the animal does not begin to breathe on its own or have a normal heartbeat after 5 to 10 minutes, open-chest CPR (see below) may be started.
 Sometimes open-chest CPR is begun earlier.
 In severe trauma with blood loss, the chest may be opened to assess the injury as well as to perform CPR.
 In a large dog, external compressions may not generate enough blood flow.
 You should make your wishes known to the veterinary team as quickly as possible regarding your permission for open-chest CPR.
 This technique can be life-saving, but it carries additional expense and requires surgery to close the chest.

-If the heart begins to beat again, the open chest is rinsed with sterile, warm salt water, and a chest tube is placed before the chest is closed.
+If the heart begins to beat again, the open chest is rinsed with sterile, warm saline, and a chest tube is placed before the chest is closed.
 Treatment continues while the underlying cause of the arrest is determined.

-Maintaining volume in the blood vessels and the tissues of the emergency patient is vital.
-Signs of dehydration (fluid loss in the tissues) include dry skin that does not “smooth” back into its normal position after being pinched, dry mucous membranes, and sunken eyes.
-When fluid is given, it is distributed evenly throughout the body.
-This rehydrates a dehydrated animal.
-However, excessive water volume can cause swelling, called edema.
-Specific types of fluids are given to injured animals to meet their specific bodily needs.
+Maintaining adequate volume in the blood vessels and the tissues of emergency patients is vital.
+Signs of dehydration (fluid loss in the tissues) include skin that does not “smooth” back into its normal position after being pinched, dry mucous membranes, and sunken eyes.
+When replacement fluid is given, it is distributed throughout the body, and the animal is rehydrated.
+However, excessive fluid volume can cause swelling, called edema.
+Different types of fluids are given to injured animals to meet their specific needs.